difference between assisted living and nursing home

 Choosing between assisted living and nursing homes depends on the level of medical care and support required.
 Assisted living is suitable for seniors who are independent but need assistance with daily living activities.
 Nursing homes are appropriate for seniors who require round-the-clock medical care and support.
 It is important to evaluate the options available and choose the care facility that best meets the needs and requirements of the senior.

-See also difference between questionnaire and schedule
+See also difference between pending and contingent

 Table difference between assisted living and nursing home